awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 The AWS Encryption SDK uses *envelope encryption* to protect your data and the corresponding data keys\.
 For more information, see the following topics\.

+**Topics**
 + [Symmetric Key Encryption](#symmetric-key-encryption)
 + [Envelope Encryption](#envelope-encryption)
 + [AWS Encryption SDK Encryption Workflows](#encryption-workflows)

 ## Symmetric Key Encryption<a name="symmetric-key-encryption"></a>

 To encrypt data, the AWS Encryption SDK provides raw data, known as *plaintext data*, and a data key to an encryption algorithm\.
 The encryption algorithm uses those inputs to encrypt the data\.
-Then, the AWS Encryption SDK returns an encrypted message that includes the encrypted data and an encrypted copy of the data key\.
+Then, the AWS Encryption SDK returns an [encrypted message](concepts.md#message) that includes the encrypted data and an encrypted copy of the data key\.

 To decrypt the encrypted message, the AWS Encryption SDK provides the encrypted message to a decryption algorithm that uses those inputs to return the plaintext data\.